LLNL/shroud/docs/statements.rst

 .. name

 .. comments
+   Comments are appended as part of the mixin process.
+   The final group's comment will be a collection of all of the mixin's comments.
+   Each mixin can contribute a step in the wrapping process.

 .. notes
+   Notes are used provide usage notes for a group.
+   Notes are not mixed into groups.

 .. base - must be single name.
           Applied after all of the others mixins as parent of Scope.